akhilaprabashana/akhilaprabashana/README.md

 <h1 align="center">Hi 👋, I'm Akhila Chandrasekara</h1>

 👨🏻‍💻 I’m a final-year Information Technology undergraduate with strong academic and hands-on experience in software quality assurance.
 My work includes designing and executing test cases, automating UI tests with Selenium and TestNG, and performing API validation using Postman and REST Assured.
-I’ve contributed to several real-world projects—from mobile health monitoring systems to full-stack management platforms—gaining practical exposure to both frontend and backend testing.
+I’ve contributed to several real-world projects—from mobile health monitoring systems to full-stack management platforms gaining practical exposure to both frontend and backend testing.
 I’m passionate about learning, problem-solving, and contributing to high-quality software development.
 Feel free to explore my projects and connect!

 # 💻 Tech Stack: